zauberware/automated-server-backups/README.md

 ```

 ## Thoughts:
-Currently we are generating the file names for our backup with the current date.
+Currently we are generating the file names for our server backup with the current date.
 This could be a problem if you are running the script more than once a day.
 Currently the file will be overwritten.

+Currently there is nothing which handles old server backups.
+If you run daily jobs you will hit the disk space limit soon.

+What would this script look like for a windows server backup?

+How to include this script in CMS ?

 ## Links: